NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Nethys - Minor Curse.md

 The secrets of magic become mentally taxing.
-You are permanently [[Conditions/Stupefied|Stupefied 1]].
+You are permanently [[Stupefied|Stupefied 1]].

 *Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*